labordynamicsinstitute/Statapackagesearch/README.md

           codedir(directorytoscan) is required.
-It specifies the directory that contains the .do files to be scanned for SSC packages.
+It specifies the directory that contains the .do files to be scanned for SSC packages. details will preserve the list of keywords that triggered the package match.
+              By default, only the count of such keywords is output.

           domain(domain) optionally specifies a domain from which to take statistics to help identify likely packages (by default, ssc hot is used).
 Only available domain right now is econ.